Chamonix, jewel of the Alps

 Aiguille du Midi

 A spectacular cable car that takes you to 3,842 meters altitude for a breathtaking view of Mont-Blanc and the surrounding peaks.
-A truly must-see place, even if the cable car fare is quite high.
-In high season, remember to book in advance or risk long wait times.
-The Aiguille du Midi is truly part of the must-see places to visit in Haute-Savoie.
+A truly must-see place, even if the cable car fare remains quite high.
+During the high season, remember to book in advance or face long waiting times.
+The Aiguille du Midi is really part of the must-see places to visit in Haute-Savoie.

 Mer de Glace

-One of the largest glaciers in Europe, although recent years and global warming have done it much harm; accessible via the little rack railway train of Montenvers.
-Visitors can explore a cave carved in the ice, accessible thanks to a cable car from Montenvers, which spares long ladders.
+One of the largest glaciers in Europe, although recent years and global warming have greatly affected it; accessible via the little cog railway from Montenvers.
+Visitors can explore an ice cave, reachable thanks to a cable car from Montenvers, sparing long ladders.

 Mont-Blanc

-The highest peak in Europe is accessible to seasoned hikers under proper guidance.
-However, be careful, this is mountaineering and not just a simple hike.
-It is possible to organize ascents with local guides.
+The highest summit in Europe is accessible to experienced hikers with proper guidance.
+Be careful though, it is mountaineering and not a simple hike.
+Ascents can be organized with local guides.

 Merlet Park